-As a quick reminder, Objectives are your big, ambitious goals and Key Results measure the achievement of an objective.
+As a quick reminder, Objectives are your committed or aspirational goals and Key Results measure the achievement of an Objective.
 Weekly Plans are the tasks that help you reach your goals.
 Keeping these three separate will help you better tackle OKRs.

 From the start it is important to have a good understanding of what you are trying to accomplish.
 Ask yourself the following questions when setting objectives:

 - Does the objective help achieve company goals?

 - Does the objective move the company forward?

 - Is the objective timebound?

 - Is the objective set for the end of the quarter or year?

 It is also helpful to look at what objectives shouldn’t be:

 - Objectives are not projects with sub tasks

 So, a good objective for increasing revenue would be: